lutsen/lagan/README.md

 - Lagan tries to be as simple as possible (but not simpler)
 - Configuration and editing are separated
-- All configuration is done by code
+- All configuration is done by code, so developers are in control there
-- Content can be edited with a web interface
+- Content can be edited with a web interface, so editors can do their thing
 - Lagan is built on proven open-source PHP libraries
-- Content objects consist of a simple combination of arrays
+- Content models consist of a simple combination of arrays
-- Content objects can be any combination of properties
+- Content models can be any combination of properties
 - It is easy to add new property types
 - Lagan has built-in input validation
-- Database fields can be easily modified during development
+- Thanks to RedBean, content models can be easily modified during development and even production
 - Create Twig front-end templates to display your content the way you want

 Lagan is built with my favourite PHP libraries: